 The Dark Knight location: Bruce Wayneís penthouse: Hotel 71, 71 East Wacker Drive, Chicago

-Those views (over the Chicago River to the unmistakable twin ‘corncobs’ of Marina City) are from the the 39th floor of the 40-story Hotel 71, 71 East Wacker Drive, which is where the bedroom of Wayne’s penthouse was filmed.
+Those views (over the Chicago River to the unmistakable twin ‘corncobs’ of Marina City) are from the the 39th floor of the 40-story Wyndham Grand (formerly Hotel 71), 71 East Wacker Drive, which is where the bedroom of Wayne’s penthouse was filmed.

 The Dark Knight location: The Dark Knight surveys Gotham: Sears Tower, Chicago

 Gone are the decorative towers of the old Jewelers Building, from which the caped crusader surveyed the city in Batman Begins.
 The Dark Knight now looks down from the severe black slab of Willis Tower, 233 South Wacker Drive – better known by its former name of Sears Tower – occupying the block surrounded by Franklin Street and Wacker Drive, Adams Street and Jackson Boulevard.
 The tower moved from ‘Gotham City’ to ‘Metropolis’ to supply the interior of the ‘Daily Planet’ office in Man Of Steel.